open-condo-software/condo/packages/@core.codegen/templates/app00/domains/common/utils/README.md

 All reusable function which is not related to domain logic.

+You can read more detail about domain logic in the [domains/README](../../README.md) file.

 If it's client side logic utils function please put it inside a related `/<domain>/components` component.